 The use of alcoholic beverages on the beaches and in or upon any and all parking lots or areas easterly of Ocean Boulevard in the Town of Rye is prohibited.

-Dogs are prohibited from town beaches from 9am to 7pm beginning the Saturday before Memorial Day and ending the Saturday after Labor Day.
+Beginning the Saturday before Memorial Day and ending the Saturday after Labor Day, dogs are prohibited from town beaches from 9am to 7pm except on Saturdays when dogs are prohibited from 9am-9pm.
 Dog waste must be picked up immediately by its owner.